shannon112/roscon-25-workshop/px4_roscon_25/px4_roscon_25/README.md

 You can use [Foxglove client](https://foxglove.dev/) to visualize the drone position and get other insights.
 The [roscon-25-workshop](../../foxglove/roscon-25-workshop.json) layout provides 3D visualization, xy-map and altitude plot.

-Gazebo, PX4 and QGC are not automatically started by this launchifle.
+Gazebo, PX4 and QGC are not automatically started by this launchfile.
 Please refer to [the setup](../../docs/setup.md) to know more on how to start them.